mesosphere/marathon-autoscale/README.md

 #### OR

 ## Extending the auto-scaler (adding a new scaling mode)
-In order to create a new scaling mode, you must create a new subclass in the modes directory/module and implement all abstract methods (scale_direction) of the abstract class ScaleMode.
+In order to create a new scaling mode, you must create a new subclass in the modes directory/module and implement all abstract methods (e.g. scale_direction) of the abstract class AbstractMode [AbstractMode](autoscaler/modes/scalemode.py).

+Please note.
+The scale_direction function **MUST** return one of three values:

+**Scaling mode above thresholds should return 1** **Scaling mode within thresholds should return 0** **Scaling mode below thresholds should return -1**

 An example skeleton is below:
 ```